tapir-test/tapir-website/_docs/execution/JUnit5.md

 ---
 title: JUnit 5
 description: tapir provides the possibility to launch your tests with JUnit 5.
-Moreover, JUnit 5 can be used a reporting tool/format.
 permalink: /docs/execution/junit5/
 redirect_from:
  - /docs/extensions/junit/